 Causes Of Ringworm On Dogs

 Your dog can also get ringworm if they have come into contact with any contaminated objects.
 This includes grooming tools, bedsheets, toys, and cages.
-Your dog is also at a higher risk of infection in environments where they may come into contact with several animals, like a kennel.
+Your dog is also at a higher risk of spread ringworm infection in environments where they may come into direct contact with infected animal or with several animals, like a kennel.

 Symptoms Of Dog Ringworm

 Ringworm affects the skin, hair, and, at times, the nails.
-Infected nails, hair follicles, and dead skin become so brittle they may break off effortlessly, while also causing the spread of the fungus.
+Infected nails, hair follicles sensitive skin, and dead skin become so brittle they may break off effortlessly, while also causing the spread of the fungus.

 Symptoms of ringworm may include:

 To identify ringworm, a microscopic examination of infected hair or skin particles must be conducted.
 Using an ultraviolet lamp (called a “Wood’s lamp”) will also help detect signs of ringworm.
-The ideal way to diagnose ringworm is through a fungal culture your vet would perform.
-Another, newer, way to diagnose the exposure and possible infection is through DNA testing (PCR) for the organism that your vet can perform.
+The ideal way to diagnose ringworm is through a fungal infection culture your vet would perform.
+Another, newer, way to diagnose the exposure and possible, common fungal infection is through DNA testing (PCR) for the organism that your vet can perform.

 Prevention Of Dog Ringworm